-I've referenced this article numerous times on the weekly CarPro radio show.
-The crazy-high used car market has a lot of you thinking about making a move to take advantage of that.
+I've referenced this article numerous times on the Car Pro Show.
+The crazy-high used car market has a lot of you thinking about making a move to take advantage of that AND the huge year-end incentives.
 I currently see people who thought they were upside down (negative equity) finding out they are OK, even if they checked recently.
 I am seeing people jump out of leases early, or if near lease end, cashing in on their equity.

-Before you visit ANY dealership, it's always a good idea to know where you stand in your trade-in vehicle.
+Before you visit ANY CarPro dealership, it's always a good idea to know where you stand in your trade-in vehicle.
 There's no more awkward moment for the consumer or the dealer than when the moment of truth comes when you find out what your vehicle is worth versus the amount of money you owe on it.

 Payoff vs Value